sshyran/beckett/docs/index.md

 🏗 Status
 ----------

-Beckett is currently under **major development** and usage in critical projects is not recommended.
+Beckett is **stable** and suitable for projects, but expect occasional updates for bug fixes.

 🎥 Credits